opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 114    Although the heading of section E of the Defendant’s closing submissions asserts that both Avram and Patricia Yong are not liable for dishonest assistance, the body of section E is devoted exclusively to submissions in Patricia Yong’s behalf.

-115    Counsel for the Defendants submit that “the threshold of dishonesty which has to affect the conscience of the director is a high one”,[\[note: 118\]](#Ftn_118) and that Plaintiffs have not proved that she knew of the Representations.
+115    Counsel for the Defendants submit that “the threshold of dishonesty which has to affect the conscience of the director is a high one”,[^118] and that Plaintiffs have not proved that she knew of the Representations.

 116    With regard to the factual question raised as to her knowledge, the evidence earlier reviewed shows that she knew of the Representations.
 The two invoices of 10 March 2010 (the same day that the Representations were made) were issued with her knowledge if not on her instructions.
 The 26 March 2010 Letter which she signed in April of that year showed that she was upset with the Representations and sought, with Andrew Tani’s help, to downplay their significance.
 However, she stopped short of disavowing the Representations.